|Title:||Director of Operations|

 |College:||Rensselaer Polytechnic Institute '89|

 Prior to working with the Bobcats, Dione was the head coach for the East Haven High School’s girls’ varsity soccer team from 2001 to 2009.
-While at East Haven, Dione was the winningest coach in the program’s history as he guided the team to three state tournament appearances.
+While at East Haven, Dione was the winningest coach in the program’s history, as he guided the team to three state tournament appearances.
 He played a critical role in the team’s fundraising efforts as well.
-Additionally, Dione has worked as a head coach with the South Central Premier soccer club since 2003.
+Additionally, Dione has worked as a head coach at South Central Premier since 2003.

-In addition to years of coaching experience, Dione holds an USSF National “C” License from the United States Soccer Federation and a National Diploma from the NSCAA.
+In addition to years of coaching experience, Dione holds an USSF National “C” License from the United States Soccer Federation and an Advanced National Diploma from the NSCAA.

-Dione graduated from Rensselaer Polytechnic Institute with a B.S. in Biomedical Engineering in 1989 and received his Master’s in Sports Science from the United States Sports Academy in 2011.
-In addition to his responsibilities with the women’s soccer team, he has initiated a research project with Drs.
-Juan Garbalosa and Thomas Martin to study ACL injury prevention in collegiate athletes utilizing Quinnipiac’s Motion Analysis Laboratory.
+Dione graduated from Rensselaer Polytechnic Institute with a B.S. in Biomedical Engineering in 1989, where he was a member of the men’s soccer team for 4 years.
+He received his Master’s in Sports Science, with an emphasis in coaching, from the United States Sports Academy in 2011.
+In addition to his responsibilities with the women’s soccer team, he has initiated several research projects with Drs.
+Juan Garbalosa, Thomas Martin, and David Wallace to study ACL injury prevention utilizing Quinnipiac’s Motion Analysis Laboratory.